Giant Dipole Resonance and Related Spin-dependent Excitations: Results of calculations

 In the case $\eta=0$ the set (\ref{mu=0(E)}) in its turn splits into two independent subsets.
-The one describes the \mbox{GDR ($K=0$)}, see eq.~(\ref{mu=0_eta=0}).
+The one describes the $K^\pi=0^-$ branch of GDR, see eq.~(\ref{mu=0_eta=0}).
 The remaining subsystem for the variables $\R_0^E$, $\P_0^E$ reads:

 The eqs.~(\ref{SD10(eta=0)}) formally coincide with eq.~(\ref{K=1sv(eta=0)}) -- the only difference is in the notations of variables.
 Naturally the eigenfrequencies of both systems also coincide.
 The respective two states in $^{164}$Dy have energies 7.61 MeV and 12.02 MeV.
-However they are not excited, because the variables $\R_0^E, \P_0^E$ are not disturbed by any of the electromagnetic operators discussed in Appendix~\ref{AppEM}.
+However they are not excited, because the variables $\R_0^E, \P_0^E$ are not disturbed by any of the electromagnetic operators, see Appendix~\ref{AppEM}.
+The situation is changed in the case $\eta\ne 0$ (see Table~\ref{tab4}).

+The sets (\ref{mu=0(M-SV)}) and (\ref{mu=0(M-SF)}) describe spin magnetic $K^\pi=0^-$ transitions.
+It is necessary to emphasize that separation occurs already in the general case (i.e. for $\eta\ne 0$).
+Nevertheless even in this case the sets (\ref{mu=0(M-SV)}) and (\ref{mu=0(M-SF)}) do not include $\eta$.
+That is why it will be analyzed in the Section~\ref{M2K0}.